jerick-cumayas/projecto/README.md

 - [x] Update ticket Status
 - [x] Update ticket Priority
 - [x] Delete a ticket - `feature/11-delete-ticket`
+- [ ] Assign ticket to a user

 Statistics
+- Project Status - `feature/12-project-status`
-- [ ] Show number of open tickets or tickets with To Do status in a project - `feature/12-stats-project-open`
+  - [ ] Show number of open tickets or tickets with To Do status in a project
-- [ ] Show number of tickets In Progress in a project - `feature/13-stats-project-inprogress`
+  - [ ] Show number of tickets In Progress in a project
-- [ ] Show number of tickets Done in a project - `feature/14-stats-project-done`
+  - [ ] Show number of tickets Done in a project
+- All Projects Status
   - [ ] Show number of all Open tickets from every project - `feature/stats-all-open`
   - [ ] Show number of all In progress tickets from every project - `feature/stats-all-inprogress`
   - [ ] Show number of all Done tickets from every project - `feature/stats-all-done`

+Sprints
+- [ ] Create a sprint inside a project
+- [ ] Assign ticket to a sprint
+- [ ] Multi select a ticket to a sprint
+- [ ] View sprint details
+- [ ] Update sprint details
+- [ ] Delete not completed sprint